claydotio/markdown-styleguide/README.md

         - sub-list item
     ```

   - The first level of list items must not be preceded by a newline.
+(Unless the above item requires a following newline)
   - All lists must be followed by newlines.

     ```